phoe/protest/README.md

 (declaim (ftype (function (real fuelable) real) (setf fuel)))

 ;;;; Protocol AUTOMOBILE
+(setf (documentation automobile 'protocol)
+      "Defines objects which are able to move forward by means of an engine and can hold people and luggage.")

 (define-protocol-class automobile (fuelable) nil (:documentation "An automobile object.
 Objects participaring in this protocol must subclass this protocol class."))